Duosion/wdfp-save-downloader/README.md

 7. In the "Port" field, enter `8080`
 8. Press the "Save" button at the top of the screen.
 9. Open the pinball game and log in.
-10. If prompted, click "Trust for this session" for the mitmproxy certificate.
+10. If prompted, click "Trust for this session".
 11. Your save should now be in the `/saves` directory of the save downloader.
 12. Close the app and disable the proxy.
     1. Follow steps 1-3.